-South Africa: Wild Coast Communities, Environmental Justice Organisations Appeal Shell Judgment at the Constitutional Court
+South Africa: Wild Coast Communities, Environmental Justice Organisations Appeal Shell Judgment At the Constitutional Court

 The Makhanda High Court found that the right was granted unlawfully because of the failure to notify and consult affected communities, and that relevant considerations, such as the communities' right to food and livelihoods from the ocean and their spiritual and cultural rights, as well as the climate change impacts, were ignored.
 In addition, the Court found that the Minister failed to consider and comply with the requirements of the Integrated Coastal Management Act.
 It set aside the exploration right entirely.

-The environmental justice organizations further argue that the SCA order is constitutionally impermissible and legally incompetent, and should be set aside by the Constitutional Court.
+The environmental justice organisations further argue that the SCA order is constitutionally impermissible and legally incompetent, and should be set aside by the Constitutional Court.

-The communities and organizations also noted an appeal against the failure of the SCA to deal with their cross-appeal which concerned the question as to whether Shell was required to obtain an environmental authorization under the National Environmental Management Act before it could conduct its exploration activities.
+The communities and organisations also noted an appeal against the failure of the SCA to deal with their cross-appeal which concerned the question as to whether Shell was required to obtain an environmental authorisation under the National Environmental Management Act before it could conduct its exploration activities.

 The SCA's order appears intended to grant Shell an opportunity to conduct exploration activities - without the question of the need for an environmental authorisation having been answered.